Buy Nothing Day

 Ted Dave, Adbusters and many other social activists noticed that in our society it has become increasingly difficult to take a day off from buying things, and wanted to encourage people to give themselves (and their wallets) a break from our consumer culture.
 In the midst of the lead up to holiday spending, it might be a relief to take a day off from buying things and reflect on why we spend, how to spend and things that are important in life that have nothing to do with spending money!

-In North America Buy Nothing Day takes place the Friday after American Thanksgiving, which this year (2012) lands on November 23rd, internationally it is celebrated on the last Saturday of November, November 24th this year.
+In North America Buy Nothing Day takes place the Friday after American Thanksgiving, which this year (2014) lands on November 27th.

 What You Can Do